 A few nights ago I received an email.
-The contents of that letter touched me greatly, and is reason I'm writing you today.
+The contents of that letter touched me greatly, and is the reason I'm writing you today:

 The email started out as a simple thank-you note from a man named Dustin.
 In the end, it turns out that I would be the grateful one.
 Here's Dustin's story:

 Dustin wanted to let me know that he was a loyal customer of My Patriot Supply.
 He's also a long-distance hiker, currently walking and camping on the Appalachian Trail.
 He's been hiking and living off the grid for three years now.